 Maintain a daily work log

 Increase productivity by maintaining a daily work log.
 Similar to creating a daily goal list, creating a daily work log helps students be accountable for completing tasks.
 A daily work log should include the subject and a brief description of the completed task, as well as the amount of time it took to complete the task.
 A work log that is filled with accomplishments can serve as a motivator to do more, and will also give insight into which tasks you spend the most time on.
-Fremont College offers in-demand degree programs that can be completed in just 15 months.
+Fremont University offers in-demand degree programs that can be completed in just 15 months.

 Our associate’s degree in Multimedia Design program prepares students for a career in web design, graphic design, marketing, advertising, and many other exciting fields.
 The Business Degree Completion Program allows students to earn a bachelor’s degree in Business in 15 months by transferring previously-earned college credits.
 If you have an interest in law, our Paralegal degree program might be right for you.
 Our Paralegal degree program is one of only 28 ABA-approved paralegal programs in California.
 The Sports Therapy program is perfect for those who like sports and enjoy helping people.
 Contact us today to learn more about our degree programs or take our free career test to find the career that is right for you.

 Keep Track of Your Grades and Monitor Your Average

 Grades are used to measure a student’s success in college.
 Like a batting average, your grade-point average is an objective indication of how you are doing in your studies.
 While both utilize grade point averages, it is important to make the distinction that college is not the same as high school.
 There are no constant reminders from teacher or parent of what you need to do to pass a class.
 Because the responsibility falls on you as the student, you must step up to bat.
 The grades you get in college will depend on what you do yourself.